goodvirus-project/X4SectorCreator/README.md

 1. Go to the releases page of this repository and download the latest release. (https://github.com/Ven0maus/X4SectorCreator/releases)
 2. Unpack the compressed zip archive
 3. Run the executable file

+Release size note: The current Release build is larger than the original standard build because it is published as a self‑contained single file without additional compression.

 ## Tips and tricks
 - You can edit most entries by double clicking on them (clusters, sectors, connections, stations)